orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *When will we have reached our abstraction ceiling?
 Or will translation always be possible.
 Must we alter our perception?
-Or will externalization be enough.
-How far can reprogramming our current hardware take us?*
+Or will reprogramming our current hardware be sufficOr will externalization be enough.*
 ***[], []***
 ***, 2063***